-The New York-based bank, Russia’s top M&A adviser in 2010 and 2011, tumbled to seventh in 2012 after Rosneft hired Morgan Stanley (MS) Russia Chairman Rair Simonyan and President Elena Titova to run its financial unit, data compiled by Bloomberg show.
+The New York-based bank, Russia’s top M&A adviser in 2010 and 2011, tumbled to seventh in 2012 after Rosneft hired Morgan Stanley (MS:US) Russia Chairman Rair Simonyan and President Elena Titova to run its financial unit, data compiled by Bloomberg show.

 “Russia is a priority area for us,” Gergely Voros, Morgan Stanley’s co-head for Russia, said in an interview in Moscow on Jan.
 24. “We have, by and large, avoided the cuts that you have seen elsewhere in the industry here, and we would selectively hire where there is a business need.”